Phase Transitions in $Z_{n}$ Gauge Models: Towards Quantum Simulations of the Schwinger-Weyl QED: Lattice -QED model for other values of

 Even-$n$ models are different from odd-$n$ ones since the electric field cannot take the value zero, still being $CP$-invariant.
 This means that we are working in a different super-selection sector corresponding to a different total charge at the boundary.

 Let us first consider the case $n=2$.
-This is a very small (in fact, the smallest non-trivial) value, and one may expect some peculiarities, due to the fact that the scaling arguments in Eqs.\ (\ref{HamQED3})-(\ref{mt0}) do not apply.
+This is a very small (in fact, the smallest non-trivial) value, and one may expect some peculiarities, due to the fact that the scaling arguments in Eqs.~(\ref{HamQED3})-(\ref{mt0}) do not apply.
+Actually, since the electric field Hamiltonian becomes trivial for $\phi=0$, the presence of a phase transition only depends on the ratio of the coefficients of the hopping term and the mass term.
+Hence, the critical mass would be linear in $t$.
 The gauge-invariant Hilbert subspace for a pair of sites is $8$-dimensional and a basis is shown in Fig.~\ref{fig:base_z2}.
 The electric field can assume the two values $-\sqrt{\pi}/2,+\sqrt{\pi}/2$.
 The transition is from a phase where the ground state is the uniformly polarized vacuum, for large positive $m$, to a ground state in which the electric field has alternating signs on links, for large negative $m$.
 These states are shown in Fig.~\ref{fig:ground_states_z2}.

 For $t=0$ the energy per pair of these two states can be calculated exactly:

 while

 Thus a first order phase transitions occurs at $m_0^{(2)}=0$.
 For $t\neq0$ we look for the phase transition by numerically calculating the observable $\varSigma$ as function of $m$ and performing a finite-size scaling of the universal function that describes the order parameter.
 Fig.~\ref{fig:scaling_par_ordine1_z2} displays $\varSigma$ for $t=2\pi/2=\pi$, from which we can calculate the critical value $m_{c}=0.016\pm0.025$, while Fig.~\ref{fig:scaling_par_ordine2_z2} shows the corresponding universal function.